 Working with these plants can help change your perspective on such notoriously misunderstood plants as dandelion, chickweed, stinging nettle, plantain, white clover and many others.
 Besides providing many necessary biological functions in the environment, these plants can also be a source of great enjoyment in the kitchen.

 Below you will find details of how these plants can be worked with and utilized.
 For identification purposes, see the resources section at the end of the article.

-Here is a list of a few edible weeds you are likely to find around your neighborhood paths, gardens and empty lots or waste places.
+Here is a list of a few you are likely to find around your neighborhood paths, gardens and empty lots or waste places.

 Dandelion (Taraxacum officinale):

 Young dandelion leaves and flower heads are great in salads or even in sandwiches as a garnish.
 Older leaves although still edible, tend to be bitter in taste.
 Dandelions can be turned into a wine.
 The flowers can also be dipped in batter and fried as fritters.
 Leaves can also be used in place of basil in a good pesto recipe.
 Dandelion is rich in vitamins A, C,E and B-complex as well as containing iron, protein and trace minerals.